sohamranade/Face-Mask-detection/README.md

 6. Run test.py using python test.py to check if everything runs perfectly.
 7. to deactivate run source deactivate (mac) or conda deactivate (Windows)

-Installing git:
-on terminal do- conda install git (this will download git for you) then do git clone https://github.com/Mbakker123/DIP-Final.git you will have a directory created now with everything downloaded

-everytime you make changes to anything: git add filename.ext(for all the file names) git commit -m "(Your message)" git push
+Everytime you make changes to anything: git add filename.ext(for all the file names) git commit -m "(Your message)" git push